A. H. “Pete” Stevens

 My father was born in St. Catharines, Ontario.
 Although his legal name was Arnott Hume Stevens, he was known as “Pete” to everyone including his parents and his wife even though it was not one of his legal names.
 He also added the ancestral name MacGregor informally at some point.

 Why did he chose “Pete” when it was not one of his actual names?
 He told me that when he was a young child, a school friend would stop by the house on the way to school and call out to him, yelling “Arrrrrrrrrrrrrr-nut!
 Arrrrrrrrrrrrrr-nut!”
 Dad said “Call me Pete.”
-Surprisingly, he was universally known as “Pete”, even to his parents!
+Surprisingly, he was universally known as “Pete”, even to his parents and later, his wife!

 He served as a cadet drummer with the Lincoln and Welland Regiment, then was commissioned as an officer with them by 1939.
 He served with them in St. Catharines, Ontario, Nanaimo BC and overseas in Newfoundland which was not yet a part of Canada.